 When the IRS prepares your substitute tax return, they use the highest tax rate and do not include any tax credits you are entitled to.
 Therefore, the tax computed is higher than what it would have been if you prepared the tax return in most cases.
 They also treat married people as married filing separately, which also causes the tax rates to increase.
 They also exclude dependents, which causes a higher tax bill.

 When you don’t file an income tax return, there is no statute of limitations of when you or the IRS can file a tax return, or audit you.
 The typical rule is that the IRS can audit you for the last three years once you file a tax return, unless they find your income was materially under reported on a filed tax return and they can go back for the last six years.
+Once there is an assessment they have ten years to collect.
 The IRS however, under the Internal Revenue Manual sections 412.1.3, says in general they will only prepare substitute income tax returns for the last six years.
 The six-year rule also agrees with the IRS policy for non-criminal cases of only looking for taxpayers to file for the last six years if they did not file for a longer period of time.